aldaris/aldaris.github.io/_posts/2018-03-05-subresource-integrity.markdown

 #### Issues with third parties

-Unfortunately not all third party services wants to support integrity verifications, one such example is [Google Fonts].
+Unfortunately not all third party services want to support integrity verifications, one such example is [Google Fonts].
 In their case the resources returned at their endpoints can be different depending on what type of browser was used to make the request and versioning the resources appeared to be too much of an overhead for them.
 Other than self-hosting these resources, there isn't much else that can be done unfortunately.

 ### TL;DR I want SRI now, what do I need to do?